ketanpatil2267/Snake-Game/README.md

-# Snake-Game
-Project made with HTML, CSS, JavaScript
+# Snake Game With HTML CSS and JS

+Made this snake game with the help of HTML, CSS and Javascript

+## Demo